Hello and Happy New Year Clever Travel Companion fans!

 You're probably thinking "Oh no, more Thailand" and you'd be right, it seems it has been done to death and being a favourite for backpackers, isn't particularly anything new nowadays and unfortunately, a lot of areas in Thailand have become "tourist destinations".
 Having said that however, there is a reason it is a favourite with travelers.
 It boasts an exceptionally unique culture and landscape with some of the most breathtaking and also "WTF" sights you will ever come across.
 If you can find a place where original Thailand is still alive, you've found a life changing experience.
 This time around, I'm recommending Khao Lak - situated on the lower Andaman coast of Thailand it is a region known to travelers and tourists but rarely traversed meaning you will find places to stay, comforts and guides etc.. but you will also be left to your own devices for the majority of your stay.
 There are magnificent national parks, beautiful beaches and undiscovered natural ares to explore by boat or on foot.
 If you're going to visit Thailand, don't leave until you've been somewhere like Khao Lak, then make your judgements based on what the tourists don't see.

 Well there you have it!
 Our guide to Clever Travel in 2016, we'll be visiting as many of these as possible and hope you will do the same.
 More guides will be coming up in future so please watch this space.
 We'd also love to hear your stories!
 If you've been anywhere you can recommend or if you've tried out your CTC wear anywhere, we'd be delighted to hear from you!
-Just shoot an email over to firstname.lastname@example.org as he's the daydreamer who wants to read about travel tips!
+Just shoot an email over to email@example.com as she's the daydreamer who wants to read about travel tips!

 Thanks for reading!